-The Company has submitted the zakat returns up to 2017 (mixed zakat / tax returns up to 2014 and zakat returns thereafter).
-The Company is in the process of filing its returns for the years ended December 31, 2018, 2019 and 2020.
+The Company has submitted the zakat returns up to 2020 (mixed zakat / tax returns up to 2014 and zakat returns thereafter).

-The Company has received assessments from GAZT covering the periods 2011 to 2014.
-These primarily result from GAZT disallowing the deduction of offshore investments from the approximate zakat base.
-The Company has filed an appeal on such assessment and only the assessment for the year 2011 has been settled and the Company paid the excess amount demanded by GAZT.
-The remaining assessments are pending final assessment by GAZT.
+The Company has received assessments from ZATCA covering the periods 2011 to 2014.
+These primarily result from ZATCA disallowing the deduction of offshore investments from the approximate zakat base.
+The Company has filed an appeal on such assessment and only the assessment for the year 2011 has been settled and the Company paid the excess amount demanded by ZATCA.
+The remaining assessments are pending final assessment by ZATCA.

-During the year 2018, the Company filed zakat calculations to GAZT for offshore investments based on their financial statements.
-Out of which GAZT, as per communication dated December 28, 2018, approved the calculations for 'Food and agriculture - Turkey' (i.e. Goknur) investment of 2014.
-Approval for the remaining investments are pending with GAZT.
+During the year 2018, the Company filed zakat calculations to ZATCA for offshore investments based on their financial statements.
+Out of which ZATCA, as per communication dated December 28, 2018, approved the calculations for 'Food and agriculture - Turkey' (i.e., Goknur) investment of 2014.
+Approval for the remaining investments is pending with ZATCA.
+Once the Zakat calculation on the remaining 2014 investments is accepted by ZATCA, the Company will proceed with submitting a letter on the Zakat calculation of the 2012 and 2013 offshore investments as well.

-The Company has taken full provision amounting to Saudi Riyals 16.45 million and is included in note 8.2 to these financial statements.
+The Company has taken full provision amounting to SR 16.45 million and is included in note 8.2 to these financial statements.